corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 ## JSON Schema and Union types

+We now know how to use our generated dotnet types in standard "serialization" scenarios.
+We have seen property accessors that, thanks to the implicit conversions, let us treat our JSON primitives as their dotnet equivalents: `string`, `bool`, and `null`, or even more sophisticated entities like `LocalDate`.

-We're now reasonably confident about using our generated dotnet types for the standard json primitives like `object`, `string`, `bool` and `number` (and `null`).
-We've seen how to enumerate `object` properties, examine the type of the values we discover, and determine whether properties are present or not.
+We've seen that object hierarchies are supported just as we'd expect for any dotnet types, but that we automatically get extensions which allow us to enumerate `object` properties, examine the type of the values we discover, and determine whether properties are present or not.

 Now, we're going to have a look at how we represent some more sophisticated JSON schema constraints.
 To do that we are going to examine the `otherNames` property on a `PersonName`.
 This will also give us a chance to look at how we represent the last JSON primitive we've not seen - `array`.